jasminmayfield/color-palettes/README.md

 not really required for this project brief.
 - Ability to save multiple copies to online file that can be previewed/edited as and when needed.
+- Shade color method does not support 3 character hex codes, would be nice to support that (although sometimes seems to return funny colors, requires further testing).
 - A lighten/darken slider per color palette would be cool.